HepCAP serves New York State residents infected with Hep C who are uninsured to access medical services.

-This report presents an overview of the New York City Health Department’s 2015 surveillance and research data on hepatitis B and C in NYC, as well as the Health Department’s programmatic activities to address these epidemics.
+This report presents an overview of the NYC Health Department’s 2017 surveillance and research data on hepatitis B and C in NYC, as well as the Health Department’s programmatic activities to address these epidemics.

 Watch and share this new video about prescription medication misuse and Hep C risk among young people in Staten Island.

 - Viral Hepatitis Capacity Building Intern @ NYC Health Department September 10, 2019

 - Job | Hepatitis B Policy Fellow @ AAPCHO August 29, 2019

 - Job | Hepatitis B Project Coordinator @ African Services Committee August 27, 2019

 - Paid Research Opportunity | Participants Needed in Study Reducing Drinking in Co-infected Patients August 27, 2019

 - Job | Hepatitis B Project Coordinator @ Charles B. Wang Community Health Center August 23, 2019